eteleieto/garnet-notebook/content/index.md

 That as we intend to build more livable human settlements, that the fundamental unit of the city is storefronts.
 And, if we wish to understand them better, they must become places of knowledge production themselves.

+becomes a community notebooks... so many ideas at thte table

 Explore...

 ##### Ideas and Wanderings